Sompting: Landmarks and major buildings

 Sompting's Parish Hall was originally built as a reading room in 1889 by HP Crofts of Sompting Abbotts manor: his Crofts/Tristram family have owned farmland and built property in the parish, known as the Sompting Estate, since 1748.
 As well as the church mentioned alternative Christian worship at the Methodist mission chapel, registered in 1887 formerly took place.
-Sompting Community Centre was originally built in 1872 as a Junior and Infants School.
+Sompting Community Centre was originally built in 1872 as a junior and infants school.
 It was known as a place of innovative education due to the work of the headmistress Harriet Finlay-Johnson who used drama as the focus of the village children's education.

 A house which belonged to Edward Trelawny, adventurer, author and friend of Percy Bysshe Shelley, is also in the village.

 The parish of Sompting includes the hamlet of Beggars Bush on the Downs as well as the former hamlets of Upper Cokeham and Lower Cokeham, which are now part of the Sompting-Lancing conurbation.
 Cokeham means Cocca's homestead (ham).
 Sompting also historically extended west to the ancient droveway today known as Charmandean Lane, but in 1933 this land was given to the neighbouring borough of Worthing.
 Sompting's eastern border with Lancing has historically been defined by the Boundstone Lane, so called because of the boundary stone or boundstone that lay on the boundary.
 The stone is now kept in Boundstone Nursery.

 On the northern edge a settlement existed at Park Brow on the Downs' crest in the Bronze Age through the Iron Age until Roman times.
 It lasted until its buildings were burned down c.270 AD, possibly by Saxon or Frankish pirates.
 It is supposed that the inhabitants moved from here to the relative safety of the hillfort at Cissbury Ring.

 Geography

 The highest point in the civil parish is Steep Down at 149 m above Ordnance Datum (sea level).

 In the western part of the parish of Sompting lies the Sompting Gap, a protected area that lies between Sompting and Worthing.
 This area was formerly an inlet of the sea and it is here that the Broadwater Brook (also known as Sompting Brook) flows into Brooklands Park and on into the sea.
 Some of the reedbeds in the Sompting Gap at Lower Cokeham have been designated a Site of Nature Conservation Importance.

+Sompting is about 2 miles north-east of the centre of Worthing.
+The nearest railway station is Lancing.